acend/argocd-basics-training/content/en/docs/08/tracking_deployment_strategies.md

 ---
-title: "8.1 Tracking and Deployment Strategies"
+title: "Tracking and Deployment Strategies"
 weight: 81
-sectionnumber: 8.1
-onlyWhenNot: techlab
+onlyWhen: tracking-and-deployment-strategies
 ---

 If you are using ArgoCD with Git or Helm tools, ArgoCD gives you the availability to configure different tracking and deployment strategies.